 No. Many of us come in cars (where coats and changes of clothes can be stored for the duration of the run).
 We are not a hard drinking club.
-Soft drinks and water are available as well as beer.
+We bring our own beer or soft drinks for the "circle" after each run

 How much does it cost ?

-£3.00 per run, which covers the costs of a drink (soft drinks also provided) and snack food after every run - grapes, brie and baguette, dips and crisps and the like, with BBQs and hot food from time to time.
+£2.00 per run, which covers the costs of snack food after every run - grapes, brie and baguette, dips and crisps and the like, with BBQs and hot food from time to time.
 Any surplus subsidises special events.
 Your second run with us is free.